 I’ve now been back in Australia for longer than I was away on my recent research trip and have established a rhythm of writing, work and play.
 The challenge for me as a writer is to keep past experience fresh and uppermost in my mind and to prevent (or at least reduce) the dampening effect of time.
 I’ve spent many days categorising, backing up and enjoying the thousands of photographs taken.
-I’m posting trip photos and manuscript mini updates over on my facebook page if you’d like to take a peek.

 This week I’m finishing an article about one of the locations I visited.
 The photographs I took on location are proving invaluable in mentally transporting me back to the picturesque episcopal castle.
 I’ll be including some of the best shots in the article to share the experience with readers.
 Out of necessity I had to be jack of all trades on the trip: location scout, navigator, driver, photographer, translator, porter, and writer.
 This was not the optimal approach and there were many shots I just couldn’t take because I didn’t have my photography partner (or even a willing assistant) with me.
 For someone of my build, lugging a lot of camera equipment around every single day is not practical.
 On the days when I had to rest my shoulders, I was still seeing crucial objects, buildings, and landscapes and needing to document them.
 So I did the best I could given the circumstances!